Notices to Mariners

 T-notifications provide information about changes of a temporary nature.
 The changes are not expected to be permanent.

-Conversion of notices into ENC updates
+Conversion of the notices into ENC updates

-Delays in delivery of ENC updates
+Delays in the delivery of the ENC updates

 Summary